Terms and Conditions for the PSNZ Canon National Exhibition of Photography

-The Robinson Cup and gold medal for the champion projected image.
+The Robinson Cup and gold medal for the best projected image.

-The Brian Brake Memorial Award and gold medal for the best projected image which illustrates photojournalism.
+The Brian Brake Memorial Award and gold medal for the best photojournalism projected image.

-The Eric Young Memorial Trophy and a gold medal for the best landscape projected image.
+The Eric Young Memorial Trophy and gold medal for the best landscape projected image.

-The Arthur Bates Trophy for the champion monochrome projected image.
+The Arthur Bates Trophy for the best monochrome projected image.

-The Geoff Moon Nature Trophy and a gold medal for the projected image which best illustrates New Zealand Wildlife.
+The Geoff Moon Nature Trophy and gold medal for the best New Zealand nature projected image.

 Prints and Projected Images: